jekrasist/ce-lab-aws-account-setup/SOLUTION.md

 | [Other services...] | | | |

 ### Notes:
 - Any services approaching limits?
-[Yes / No - if yes, which ones?]
+[No]
 - Any unexpected usage?
-[Yes / No - if yes, describe]
+[Yes, it seems like some of the balance has been used, but it doesn't specify what]]

 ---